-Applications for the 2016 Japan Study Grants have closed.
-Applications for 2017 will open in early July 2016.
+Applications for 2017 Japan Study Grants will open on 1 July and close 30 September 2016.

 The National Library offers annual Japan Study Grants supported by the Harold S. Williams Trust Fund.
 The Grants were established to support interstate scholars and researchers whose work would benefit from access to the Japan-related collections of the National Library.
 Grants are offered for periods of up to four weeks commencing in January each year.